-The holiday season is fast approaching and I’m sure many of us parents are planning our holidays, making endless lists, bulk buying toiletries and trying to summon up the energy to do the packing.
-On top of this, there’s an extra stress if you are travelling long distances by car or if your children (or even you) suffer from car sickness.
+Now that COVID-19 restrictions are being gradually lifted, many of us are planning if not a holiday then a day out or too.
+For longer stays this involves making endless lists, bulk buying toiletries and trying to summon up the energy to do the packing.
+On top of this, there’s extra stress if you are travelling long distances by car or if you or your children suffer from car sickness.

 I wasn’t too bad as a child but my sister would be looking green before we’d travelled more than a couple of miles!
 Cue much packing of potties and urgent pitstops in lay-bys.